Uploading Samples using CSV file

 - In the tmp folder of a different visit in the same proposal.
 This can be useful e.g. if the target visit directory doesn't exist yet.

-Please ensure that the upload was successful by checking the content of the shipment in ISPyB.
+If successful, the page will let you know, and provide a link to the shipment in ISPyB.
+Please ensure that the upload was successful by checking the shipment in ISPyB.

 Minimal Working CSV

-We first show the upload of a Minimal working example CSV file.
+Here is an example of a minimal working example CSV file.

 This creates a shipment with two pucks with 16 samples each: